K4ryuu/CS2-Egg/docs/features/vpk-sync.md

 **For existing servers:** Resize to trigger sync:

-1. Stop server
-2. Change allocation or trigger reinstall
-3. Start server - sync will run and reduce storage
+1. Just restart the server - VPK sync activates on startup.

 Console output on successful sync: